-At this point, in order to adequately understand the social construction of the relevant legal framework, it is important to consider how disability itself has been socially constructed.
-It is generally accepted that there are two dominant models of disability, namely the medical model of disability and the social model of disability.
+At this point in order to adequately understand the social construction of the relevant legal framework, it is important to consider how disability itself has been socially constructed.
+It is generally accepted that there are two dominant models of disability - the medical model of disability and the social model of disability.

 This medical model locates disability within the individual.
 Disability is a medical condition and consequently, like all other conditions it can be treated by doctors to ensure that its symptoms are, ultimately, alleviated or eradicated.
-According to Parsons (1958) the nature of the model is that, from a social perspective, the disabled individual is placed in the sick role.
-Drimmer (1992) asserts that this role contains four key elements.
-Firstly, the sick person is not held responsible for their illness - it is due to biological factors over which they have no control.
-Following on from this primary tenet, it is advanced that (2) the sick person is exempted from normal social obligations and (3) is in a socially legitimate position if (4) they co-operate with medical professionals in order to work towards recovery.
+The nature of the model is that, from a social perspective, the disabled individual is placed in the sick role17.

-One of the leading academic commentators on disability, Michael Oliver, has been highly critical of this model of disability.
+The prominent disability academic, Michael Oliver, has been highly critical of this model of disability.
 He contends that there are two fundamental aspects to the medical model of disability.
-Firstly, it locates the "problem" of disability within the individual and secondly, it sees the causes of this problem as stemming from the functional limitations or psychological losses which are assumed to arise from disability (Oliver, 1996).
-Furthermore, the medical model has been subjected to substantial criticism by disabled individuals themselves.
-They contend that it is, in fact, society which disables physically impaired people as "[d]isability is something imposed on top of our impairments by the way which we are unnecessarily isolated and excluded from full participation in society" (UPIAS, 1976).
-Further criticism derives from that fact that a cure for many disabilities may never be found; and in any event, persons with disabilities are quite capable of participating in society and the practices of confinement that accompany the sick role are unacceptable (Kaplan, 1999).
-To combat these inadequacies, the use of a social model of disability has been advocated by many commentators.
+Firstly, it locates the "problem" of disability within the individual and secondly, it sees the causes of this problem as stemming from the functional limitations or psychological losses which are assumed to arise from disability18.
+The medical model has also been subject to substantial criticism by disabled individuals.
+They contend that it is, in fact, society which disables physically impaired people as "Disability is something imposed on top of our impairments by the way which we are unnecessarily isolated and excluded from full participation in society"19.
+Further criticism derives from that fact that a cure for many disabilities may never be found; and in any event, persons with disabilities are quite capable of participating in society and the practices of confinement that accompany the sick role are unacceptable20.
+To combat these inadequacies, the use of a social model of disability has been advocated.